garrett-sutton/garrett-sutton.github.io/_drafts/grams.md

 live in a reality were we can do things as we see fit without pressure from our parents' influence.
-So when they do come to visit every so often, there is an inevitable fear that they can exert some sort of influence over Gwen.
+So when they do come to visit every so often, there is an inevitable feeling that they can exert some sort of influence over Gwen.
 In other words, this is a situation we just aren't used to and it feels like there are unknown unknowns.